huzvanec/StolujemeAPI/.github/ISSUE_TEMPLATE/website-bug-report.md

 ---
-name: Application bug report
+name: Website bug report
-about: Report a a problem that affects the entire application (e.g. registration does not work)
+about: Report a a problem that affects only the website (e.g. a typo on the homepage)
 title: ''
 labels: 'scope: application, type: bug'
 assignees: Mandlemankiller